FRAGMENTATION

 MUSEUM

-Its medium is cOntemporary ART TV — through subscription on YouTube and social networks.
+Its primary medium is cOtemporary Art TV — disseminated through YouTube subscription and global internet networks.

-The Fragmentation Museum, the first and only one of its kind worldwide, is dedicated to the selection, collection, preservation, and protection of fragments of reality within the field of contemporary art.
-It explores current phenomena of fragmentation, focusing on the study of the fragment form as an independent, sustainable unit, distinct from the entirety of the artwork.
-The museum possesses a vast and ever-growing collection of fragments, carefully selecting new ones for exhibitions and research projects.
-The Fragmentation Museum’s spaces are also fragmented, dispersed across numerous sites worldwide.
+The Museum of Fragmentation, the first and only institution of its kind worldwide, is dedicated to the selection, collection, preservation, and protection of fragments of reality within the field of contemporary art.
+It explores contemporary phenomena of fragmentation, placing particular emphasis on the study of the fragment as an autonomous and enduring form, distinct from the totality of the artwork.
+The museum maintains an extensive and continuously growing collection of fragments and regularly selects new fragments for its exhibitions and research projects.
+The spaces of the Museum of Fragmentation are themselves fragmented, dispersed across numerous locations around the world.

 The exhibition